sean1516/HomeAssistant/README.md

 # Security:
 I think this is an often overlooked part of any internet connected project.
 I am far from a security expert, however, these are the steps I have taken to add some level of security to my Home Assistant instance.
-- Anything that doesn't need an internet connection is blocked from any inbound and outbound traffic.
+- Anything that doesn't need an internet connection is blocked from any inbound or outbound traffic at the router level.
 - I seperate my traffic into different subnets and by default these subnets cannot talk to one another.
-For example my devices on Wifi only have access to the internet or my Local Area Networ (LAN) if I allow it.
+For example my devices on Wifi only have access to the internet or my Local Area Network (LAN) if I allow it.
 - Using the tools in [PFSense](https://www.pfsense.org/) I block a large amount of traffic from ever reaching my network using PFblockerNG and a combonation of published lists, and custom rules.
 - All the traffic connecting to my Home Assistant instance is logged and e-mailed to me regularly.
 I only access my instance from a few devices to it is pretty easy to spot traffic that is not 'normal'.
 - Failed login attempts to the Home Assistant Front end generate a [notification](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/pc_security.yaml#L23) to me with the source IP.